magento/pagebuilder-docs/docs/extend-existing-content-type/how-to-extend-appearances.md

 </appearances>
 ```

-### Step 3: Add your property field(s) to the form
+### Step 3: Add your property fields to the form

-Before you add a field to the form of an existing content type, you need to know where to add it.
-In other words, you need to decide which fieldset to put your field in.
+Before you add a field to the form of an existing content type, you need to decide where to add it.
+In other words, you need to pick a fieldset for your field.
 For our `max_height` field, it makes sense to add it below the Banner's existing `min_height` field, which is in the the `appearance_fieldset`.

-We used the following markup for our `max_height` field:
+In our example, we used the following markup for our `max_height` field:

 ```xml
 <form xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:noNamespaceSchemaLocation="urn:magento:module:Magento_Ui:etc/ui_configuration.xsd">